ronutu/ctf-writeups/2024-09-27 D-CTF Qualification/conv/README.md

 Thus, we have the system of equations represented as $Ax \equiv b \pmod{256}$.

-Now we will compute the matrix in Python:
+Now we will compute the matrix A in Python:
 ```python
     A = np.zeros((397, 397))